Languages of Tunisia

-The vast majority of the population today speaks Tunisian Arabic (also called Derja) as their native language, which is mutually intelligible to a limited degree with other Maghrebi Arabic dialects.
+The vast majority of the population today speaks Tunisian Arabic as their native language, which is mutually intelligible to a limited degree with other Maghrebi Arabic dialects.
 Most inhabitants are also literate in Modern Standard Arabic (literary Arabic), which is taught at the primary and secondary education levels.
 A significant portion of the population can speak French to varying degrees, as French was the common language of business and administration during French rule in the region.

-Eastern Berber languages are still spoken by some Tunisian minority groups, but they also speak Arabic as a second language for the most part.
+Eastern Berber languages are still spoken by some Tunisian minority groups (few thousands), but nowadays they use Arabic as the first language.

 Tunisian Arabic

 The Tunisian Arabic (تونسي) is considered a variety of Arabic – or more accurately a set of dialects.

-Tunisian is built upon a significant phoenician,African Romance and Neo-Punic substratum, while its vocabulary is mostly derived from Arabic and a morphological corruption of French, Italian and English.
+Tunisian is built upon a significant phoenician, African Romance and Neo-Punic substratum, while its vocabulary is mostly derived from Arabic and a morphological corruption of French, Italian and English.
 Multilingualism within Tunisia and in the Tunisian diaspora makes it common for Tunisians to code-switch, mixing Tunisian with French, Italian and English or other languages in daily speech.